We are your group for growth.

 Where do the events and education happen?

 Both online and in-person at various locations in the Metro Vancouver area.
+You can look at our past events page to get a general understanding of where we meet.

 Is this a substitute for therapy or medical advice?

 No. Formal supports play an important role in personal health care.
 Our group is what is considered “informal support”.
-For example, a crisis line, a friend, or a even a pet, is considered an informal support, whereas health professionals, such as medical doctors or psychologists are examples of “formal supports”.
+For example, a crisis line, a friend, or a even a pet, is considered an informal support; whereas health professionals, such as medical doctors or psychologists are examples of “formal supports”.
 Having a combination of both informal and formal supports is a great way for people to care for their health and well being.

-Do you offer coaching?
+Do you offer one on one coaching?

 How can I verify that a coach has ICF credentialing?